JS-CMP/web/public/blog-posts/Rope-data-structure.md

-# Optimizing string concatenation in C++ with Rope data strucuture

 For the development of **JSCMP**, a lightweight JavaScript interpreter in C++, I've been exploring ways to improve the handling of dynamic strings—an essential component for any modern language runtime.
 Traditional flat arrays of characters (i.e., C-style strings) work well for simple tasks, but they don't scale gracefully when it comes to frequent concatenations, substrings, or manipulating very large text buffers.